gwharton/autocustomergroup/README.md

 <li><b>Client Secret</b> - Client Secret as provided by HMRC Developer Portal.</li>
 <li><b>VAT Registration Number</b> - The UK VAT Registration Number for the Merchant.
 This will be provided to HMRC when all validation checks are made.</li>
 <li><b>Import VAT Threshold</b> - If the order value is above the VAT Threshold, no VAT should be charged.</li>
+<li><b>Use Magento Exchange Rate</b> - To convert from GBP Threshold to Store Currency Threshold, should we use the Magento Exchange Rate, or our own.</li>
+<li><b>Exchange Rate</b> - The exchange rate to use to convert from GBP Threshold to Store Currency Threshold.</li>
 <li><b>Customer Group - Domestic</b> - Merchant Country is within the UK/IM, Item is being shipped to the UK/IM.</li>
 <li><b>Customer Group - Intra-EU B2B</b> - Merchant Country is within the EU, Item is being shipped to NI, Validated UK VAT Number Supplied.</li>
 <li><b>Customer Group - Intra-EU B2C</b> - Merchant Country is within the EU, Item is being shipped to NI, Validated UK VAT Number is NOT Supplied.</li>